Paul Gregoire and Ugur Nedim

 This backbencher Bill garnered little support in federal parliament.
 Meanwhile in NSW, a piece of legislation regarding agricultural disease control was passed that was ag-gag in disguise.

-Introduced into parliament by NSW minister for primary industries, Niall Blair, the Biosecurity Act was passed through state parliament in September 2015.
+Introduced into parliament by NSW minister for primary industries, Niall Blair, the Biosecurity Act was passed by state parliament in September 2015.

 The Bill ostensibly sought to implement framework to manage threats from “pests, diseases, contaminants and other biosecurity matter.”
 However, a closer look at the definition of a “biosecurity matter” “carrier” reveals the law’s true intention.